Ikole Botuli-Bolumbu

-Ivonne Marie Claire Botuli-Bolumbu, known as Ikole Botuli-Bolumbu (born 1951) was a poet from the Democratic Republic of the Congo.
+Ivonne Marie Claire Botuli-Bolumbu, known as Ikole Botuli-Bolumbu (born 1951) is a poet from the Democratic Republic of the Congo.

 Life

 Botuli-Bolumbu was born in Kinshasa in 1951.
 She was a journalist and editor at the literary journal Dombi: Revue congolaise des lettres et des arts, published by the National Office of Research and Development in Kinshasa.
 She published several of her poems in Dombi.